 - A public birth centre is suitable for healthy low-risk pregnancies.
 The costs are covered by Medicare.
 There are birth centres at Toowoomba, Townsville and Mackay.
 You can be transferred to hospital during labour if complications arise or if you request it.

 - A home birth may be suitable for healthy low-risk pregnancies.
 You can be transferred to hospital during labour if complications arise or if you request it.
 Some costs for eligible midwives are covered by Medicare.
+If home birth is an option for you, it is important to have a plan if you need urgent care (see below).

 If your pregnancy is thought to be high risk, you will need to be close to a hospital that offers specialist services.
 Talk to your doctor or a midwife about this.